elisoyoungkim/category-selection-generator/README.md

-# Data Incubator Challenge by Soyoung Kim
-## Category Selection Generator using Stack Overflow Data with Clustering in Python
+# Category Selection Generator using Stack Overflow Data with Clustering in Python

 I am to make an app that generates a category selection of terms related to Python using Web Data using Machine Learning.